-Easter weekend is almost here, and with it the opportunity to unwind at home and the chance try out a new recipe with some fresh ingredients.
-If you feel like trying something different that's fresh and spring-inspired, why not experiment with these wonderful flower-and-herb infused recipes?
+These Easter recipes will introduce novelty and freshness to your Easter table.
+If you feel like trying something different that's fresh and spring-inspired, why not experiment with these wonderful flower-and-herb infused recipes (and one very naughty chocolate-based one)?

-Most of these Easter recipes are made with plants that are so common you could probably pick them from your own garden, while others are more exotic and adventurous (but still available from your local supermarket).
+Most of these Easter recipes are made with plants that are so common you could probably pick them from your own garden, while others are more exotic and adventurous (but still easily available online).

 These recipes come without measured amounts – but a handful of each flower or herb will be enough to infuse the recipe.
 Why not give them a try, take a snap and post them on our Facebook, Twitter or Instagram feeds – we'd love to see them.